marcushuewitt/ClassNotes/Class06/README.md

 ```

 __NOTE__: For information on Python object persistence and shelve, read more [here](https://docs.python.org/3.4/library/shelve.html).
 Using shelve will not be a requirement for any test or individual assignment in this course... but, it's good to know that it exists, just in case you could use something like this for your final project.

+# c06ex05

+Write a python program that creates and saves (to a Shelf file) a data structure that consists of a list, within which there is one dictionary, and one list.
+Put in any data within these that you wish (use the same one you created in c06ex03).
+Call the file out.shelf.

+Write a second python program that reads the out.shelf file, and prints the contents of the file to the screen.

 <strike>
 # Working with OS calls